 Pilot Field officially opened February 17, 1994, as the Pilots swept Texas College in a double header.

 Over the years, Pilot Field has evolved into one of the finest baseball facilities of all NAIA college baseball venues.
 It has seen numerous improvements thanks to fan/alumni donations, volunteers, and tireless coaches who put forth the effort to make it one of the best in the country.

 Fans have numerous ways to enjoy all of the action at Pilot Field as they may sit in the grandstand behind home plate or have a more personal view seated in their "beach" chairs behind the new brick backstop.
 Extra bleachers have also been placed in the ballpark for their comfort.
 Even the youngest of Pilot fans can choose to enjoy the action or get away to the playground between innings for a good time with two swings for the bigger Pilots and one swing for our smallest fans, in addition to a "fort" for climbing.
 They can also enjoy practicing their slides into home plate as they leave the fort via a slide.

 Major renovations took place just prior to the 2004 season as a new building was constructed, complete with men's and women's climate controlled restrooms, along with a state-of-the art concessions stand.
 Another addition made at the same time was the installation of the new grandstands behind home plate topped by a press box for the working media and an announcer on game days.
 An outstanding sound system allows fans to keep up with the action on the field and to be entertained with music before the game and between innings.

-The newest addition to Pilots Field was added in the summer of 2012 with the renovation of a 1,200 sq. ft. locker room equipped with 55 player lockers.
+Another addition to Pilot Field was added in the summer of 2012 with the renovation of a 1,200 sq. ft. locker room equipped with 55 player lockers.
 Just next door to the player's quarters is a 576 sq. ft. office for the coaches which easily converts to a meeting area.

 THE HPE BUILDING